Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 Here there will be separate `actions/` and `reducers/` folders to separate actions and reducers files.

-It's best practice to name the reducer and action file the name of the value being changed.
-In this case there would be an `colors.js` in both the `actions/` and `reducers/` folders.
+It's best practice to name the reducer and action file the name of the state value being changed.
+In this case there would be a `colors.js` in both the `actions/` and `reducers/` folders.

 ![Folder structure with Redux](./images/2020-redux/folders.jpg) _Folder structure with Redux_